josephine-c/Rails_Assessment/README.md

 **17. Describe the way tasks are allocated and tracked in your project.**

 Tasks are identified by breaking problems down as a team and posting each individual part on the backlog of the team trello board.
-As team members complete work and move the associated cards from the to-do list, they move more work to from the backlog  onto to-do and assign it to themselves.
+As team members complete work and move the associated cards from the to-do list, they move more work to from the backlog onto the to-do and assign it to themselves.

+GitKraken was also useful in tracking work on different features and our overall progress on the project.

 **18. Discuss how Agile methodology is being implemented in your project.**

-Every day we do a sprint
+Every day is started with a sprint meeting, where we discuss what should be done durring this period.
+After disscussion tasks are assigned using the trello board.
-Trello board has been set up with Backlog/to do, Development, Production, Complete.
-Agile methodology is being implemented in the project by finishing tasks and then making new tasks as required for the next sprints.
+The trello board has been set up with Backlog, to do, Development, Production and Complete to assist in identifying what stage each task is at.
+Agile methodology is being implemented in the project by reviewing finished tasks and how they may affect the project going on.
+Allowing us to make adjustments as the project moves forward.

 **19. Provide an overview and description of your Source control process.**

 During the development process each task was worked and tested on a dedicated branch.
 Once the feature that was being developed on a branch satisfied tests and was free of errors, remote master was then merged into the local working branch and a merge request could be generated back into remote master.
 This allows for conflict free coding, separation of tasks and the ability to deal with merge conflicts before touching the master.

-To facilitate this process we used github and git kraken.
+To facilitate this process we used github and gitkraken.

 **20. Provide an overview and description of your Testing process.**

-Using byebug, and edge cases to test the App currently If there are bugs put into trello
+For testing we used bybug, manual tests and cypress.
-Automated testing Cypress
+Cypress tests:
 - Testing for all nav bar features.
     - log in
     - log out